danhhz/zeropb/README.md

 - [ ] Fuzz testing.
 - [x] More benchmark coverage.
 - [ ] Verify that the accessors are all being inlined.
-- [ ] Instead of blindly using FastIntMap for each message, tailor the offsets to the actual field ids in the message.
-This would allow us to be allocation-free for are larger set of messages with (the common case of) small and dense field ids.
+- [ ] Instead of blindly using []uint16 for each message, tailor the offsets to the actual field ids in the message.
+This would allow us support messages with (the uncommon case of) sparse field ids.
 - [ ] Preserve unknown fields.
 - [ ] Support nested messages.
 - [ ] Support references proto messages from other files/packages.